ahskur/100_Days_of_Code/README.md

 ## Contact

-If you have any questions, suggestions, or feedback, please feel free to reach out.
+If you have any questions, suggestions or feedback, please feel free to reach out.
 You can contact me at l.correa@pm.me

 Thanks for coming by! =)